mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 > one blossom, two blossoms, three, four, five blossoms,
 > uncountable blossoms.
 > Not proud of purity,
-> not proud of fragrance.
+> not proud of fragrance,
-> Blowing over grass and trees,
+> blowing over grass and trees,
 > balding the head of a patchrobed monk.
 > Falling, changing into wind,
 > while rain falling, snow all over the earth.
 > The old plum tree is boundless;
 > a hard cold rubs the nostrils.

-So in the beginning:

-> The old plum tree, bent and gnarled,
-> all at once opens –
-> one blossom, two blossoms, three, four, five blossoms,
-> uncountable blossoms.
-> Not proud of purity,
-> not proud of fragrance.

 Can you see this [scene]?
 In the world of complete whiteness, one blossom, two blossoms, three, four, five blossoms, all of a sudden bloom.
-Without showing arrogance.
-So he says, “Not proud of purity, not proud of fragrance”: [they] just bloom.
+Without showing arrogance; so he says, “Not proud of purity, not proud of fragrance.”
+[They] just bloom.
 It’s very beautiful.
 In this kind of expression, Dogen’s teacher  immediately, in words, brings up total oneness of plum flowers with all sentient beings.

 Dogen’s commentary is also interesting.
 He says: